2024 – 2025 Sapphire Girls Book Club

 Monthly Choice: Lessons in Chemistry, Bonnie Garmus

 Second book of 2024 and it’s a really absorbing read.
 Garmus is funny and poignant, raises really difficult and complicated issues and covers a lot of ground.
-Lack of women’s rights, voice, authority, opportunity in the 50’s is front and center and there’s a parallel time line to the present where we witness the extreme pain and damage of these injustices, assault, limitations.
+Lack of women’s rights, voice, authority, and opportunity in the 50’s is front and center and there’s a parallel time line to the present where we witness the extreme pain and damage of these injustices, assault, limitations.
 But too, there is Elizabeth bucking all the traditional roles, a brilliant chemist who refuses to toe the line of gender and expectations.
 She is keenly intelligent, innovative, steadfast, honest, in spite of a horrific past and her ongoing tragedies.
 She has incredible resolve and strength.
 Garmus wraps the timelines up nicely and positively, thankfully, in her ending, and I closed the last chapter with a smile on my face, happy with all I gleaned from this read.
-Thank you to Mela for this absorbing read.
+Thank you to Mela for this gift of an absorbing read.
 Published 2022.

 Living the Artist’s Way, Julia Cameron